Ross Thomson: Political career

 He stood for the Scottish Parliament at the 2007 elections for the Coatbridge and Chryston constituency, coming third behind Labour MSP Elaine Smith and the Scottish National Party candidate.
 He was also third in Aberdeen Donside in 2011.

 At the United Kingdom general election in 2010, Thomson was selected as the Conservative Party candidate for the Scottish constituency of Gordon, and finished in fourth place, receiving 9,111 votes.
 He was the youngest Conservative Party candidate for the House of Commons.
 He was elected to the Aberdeen City Council at the 2012 election.

 Thomson contested the Aberdeen Donside by-election in 2013, finishing in fourth place.
 He stood as the Conservatives' candidate in Aberdeen South during the 2015 general election, but was unsuccessful, and subsequently stood in the Aberdeen South and North Kincardine constituency at the 2016 Scottish Parliament election.
 Although the Scottish National Party's Maureen Watt retained the latter seat, Thomson was elected through the Additional Member System as one of the seven representatives of the North East Scotland region.

 During his time as a Member of the Scottish Parliament, Thomson was the Scottish Conservative spokesperson for Further Education, Higher Education and Science, and sat on the Education and Skills Committee.
 Thomson also became a spokesman for Vote Leave in Scotland during the 2016 United Kingdom European Union membership referendum as one of the few members of the Scottish Parliament supporting a leave vote.

-On 5 October 2016, Thomson repaid expenses relating to a night's stay in an Edinburgh hotel with a male friend whom he subsequently hired.
+On 5 October 2016, Thomson repaid expenses relating to a night's stay in an Edinburgh hotel with a male friend, Braden Davy, whom he subsequently hired over the objections of the Tory chief whip.

 On 8 June 2017, Thomson became the Member of Parliament for Aberdeen South, defeating incumbent Callum McCaig, with 18,746 votes, a 19.3% swing and a majority of 4,752.
-He stood down from his seat as an MSP after being elected as a Westminster MP.
-Since entering the UK Parliament, Thomson has become known as a "hardline" supporter of Brexit.
+He stood down from his seat as an MSP after being elected as a Westminster MP. after entering the UK Parliament, Thomson became known as a "hardline" supporter of Brexit.

 In April 2018, Thomson was criticised for posts made on his private social media account whilst visiting Baghdad.
 Thomson was accused of trivialising the dictatorship of Saddam Hussein when he posed for photos at Hussein's military parade ground.
 A Scottish Conservative spokesman said: "Ross has already made clear he did not intend to cause any offence and apologises to anyone who has been upset."

 He supported Boris Johnson in the 2019 Conservative leadership election and became his campaign manager in Scotland.
 After the 2022 vote of confidence in the Conservative Party leadership of Boris Johnson Thomson, no longer an MP, described Johnson as "wounded" and called on him to "build bridges" with the Scottish party.